Recruiters share mistakes job seekers are making during COVID-19 pandemic

 "You want to make sure you're not too casual," Monks explained.
 "You want to make sure what's surrounding you is professional."

 Monks also said people should be utilizing social media sites like LinkedIn.
-She said job seekers should look up company's and its employees and send them a message after applying.
+She said job seekers should look up companies and its employees and send them a message after applying.

 "Out of the 100 messages you might send, you might receive 10 to 15 back," Monks said.
 "However, it might be the hiring manager."